pantheon-systems/documentation/source/content/multidev-faq.md

 ## Who has access to Multidev?

-Multidev is available to all [Gold Accounts](/support/#support-features-and-response-times) and above.
+Multidev is available to all Organizations and users with [Gold Accounts](/support/#support-features-and-response-times) and above.

 Organizations with Multidev can assign unprivileged users who can access Multidev environments.
-See [Change Management](/change-management) for more information about roles and permissions.
+Visit the [Change Management](/change-management) doc for more information about roles and permissions.

 Visit the [Partner Program Page](https://pantheon.io/plans/partner-program?docs) to learn more about the benefits of becoming a Pantheon Partner Agency, or [contact us](https://pantheon.io/contact-us?docs).

 ### Should I have access to Multidev?

+Multidevs that are already on a site are available to all users with access to the site.

-Users have access to Multidev if they:
+Users have access to create a new Multidev if they:

 - Have been assigned a role as a member of an Organization that has the Multidev Feature (like a [Pantheon Preferred Partner](https://pantheon.io/plans/partner-program?docs)).
 - Are a Direct Online Gold Account customer or above.

-If you fully meet either of these conditions and still don't have access to Multidev, please [contact support](https://dashboard.pantheon.io/#support).
+If you fully meet the conditions and still don't have access to an existing Multidev or to create a new Multidev, please [contact support](https://dashboard.pantheon.io/#support).

 ## How many Multidev environments do I get?

 Each site has a limit of 10 Multidev environments.

+[Autopilot](/guides/autopilot/) creates and uses a Multidev environment that does not count towards the total limit.

 ## Can I buy additional Multidev environments?